mrahman-vf-ic-bd/google-sheet-with-python/README.md

-# Eid or Read Google Sheet With Python
+# Edit or Read Google Sheet With Python
 Read or edit google sheet with python code
 Here are the steps to follow to read google sheet using python